Platform + Add-On Roll-Up Approach

 Anchor Investment

-- Entry multiple: 7.0x EBITDA = $88.2M EV
+- Entry multiple: 8.0x - 9.0x EBITDA

-- Existing management team retained
+- Existing management team retained; sellers roll equity

 - Serves as integration hub & shared services center